 Fifty White Bear residents were injured and three were killed in the chaos.

 November 23 – Mahtomedi Superintendent

-“Harry E. Rumple who is beginning his fourteenth year as superintendent of the Mahtomedi school, has seen in institution expand from an eight-teacher grade school into a modern system embracing kindergarden, grade and complete high school and employing 17 faculty members.”
+“Harry E. Rumple who is beginning his fourteenth year as superintendent of the Mahtomedi school, has seen an institution expand from an eight-teacher grade school into a modern system embracing kindergarten, grade and complete high school and employing 17 faculty members.”